JeannieFallon/speedle/README.md

 # make run
 ```

-- Hit in browser on `localhost:5555` :fire:
+- Hit in browser on `localhost:5050`.